ilyannn/video-sampler/README.md

 The translation of these APIs into Swift is also subject to change, so this type of work is still better performed in Objective-C (or plain C).

-Using precondition() is extremely useful, as it makes some code self-documenting.
+`precondition` is extremely useful, as it makes some code self-documenting.

-Swift treatment of immutability, optionality, and file-level scope is extremely useful and it’s hard to go back to language without those concepts.
+Swift treatment of immutability, optionality, module- and file-level scope is extremely useful and it’s hard to go back to language without those concepts.